Shrimp Wonton Soup

 Instructions

-- Make the Shrimp Wonton: Place shrimp in bowl of food processor fitted with knife blade attachment.
+- Place shrimp in bowl of food processor fitted with knife blade attachment.
 Pulse until shrimp are finely chopped but not a smooth paste.
 Transfer shrimp to medium bowl.
 Add vinegar, sesame oil, soy sauce and sambal oelek and stir until well combined.
 Add cornstarch and stir until completely blended.

-- Meanwhile, heat a large pot of water to boiling over medium-high heat.
+- Heat a large pot of water to boiling over medium-high heat.

 - In 3 batches, cook wontons in boiling water for 3 to 5 minutes or until they begin to float to the surface and internal temperature of filling reaches 145 degrees F. Remove wontons from water with a slotted spoon and transfer to a plate.